 “Each lift was performed until failure, and 2 minute rests were given between sets.
 Loads were adjusted after each set to maintain 10 repetitions on subsequent sets.”

-And, the number of calories that a given workout burns is not the only or even most important criteria by which to judge its effectiveness.
+Not only do you get many of the benefits of so-called metabolic training with standard resistance training, the number of calories that a given workout burns is not the only or even most important criteria by which to judge its effectiveness.

 There are two other things that are far more important:

 Your ability to stick with a particular program of diet and exercise trumps everything else when it comes to getting in shape.

 So, you need to pick a type of exercise/activity that you like (or dislike less than everything else).

 If you hate a particular type of exercise, chances are you’re not going to be doing it long enough to see results.

 2. The ability of said program to stimulate the acquisition (or even just the retention) of muscle mass while you drop fat.

 For most people, getting in shape means having more muscle and less fat.